TiagoComeron/carvision/README.md

 College project for the web development class, with focus on PHP use with the framework Laravel to create an API using Laravel Sanctum.

+Developed by João Lucas Biglia and Tiago Comeron

 ## Installation